 3 minute read

 Acne is so common that about 85% of teenagers and twenty-somethings battle at least minor acne every year.
 But why?
 What is acne, anyway?
 First off, knowledge is power.
-This guide will explain exactly what acne is and where it comes from!
-Just remember that you’re not alone, and you don’t have to suffer.
+This guide will explain exactly what acne is and where it comes from.
+Just remember that you’re not alone, and you don’t have to suffer with pesky or painful breakouts.

-One blackhead counts as acne!
-Acne is a spectrum, and can appear in many forms, from clogged pores to small inflamed bumps (called papules) to large cysts.
-Some people don’t think that clogged pores count as acne, but they do!
+Acne is a spectrum and can appear in many forms, from clogged pores to small inflamed bumps (called papules) to large cysts.
 Clogged pores are also known as comedones, which can be open (blackheads) or closed (whiteheads), and might lead to more inflamed and larger blemishes that we all commonly associate with acne.
 The more inflamed a zit gets, the higher the chance it’ll leave a scar behind.

 Teenagers aren’t the only ones who can suffer from acne.
 Adults do, too—especially women!
 Almost half of women in their 20s and a quarter of women in their 30s deal with acne.